joeGermany/JoeNotes/Physics-Informed Machine Learning/Action-Angle Networks.md

 ### Physics Insight
 There is a subclass of Hamiltonian systems called [[Liouville integrable systems]].
-The [[Liouville-Arnold theorem]] guarantees that for these systems, there exists a canonical transformation to a set of coordinates called [[Action-Angle coordinates]].
+The [[Liouville-Arnold theorem]] guarantees that, for these systems, there exists a canonical transformation to a set of coordinates called [[Action-Angle coordinates]], with which the phase space is greatly simplified and allowing for easier prediction.
 ### The Architecture
-Daigavane et al.[^1] introduce Action-Angle networks, an architecture that takes advantage of the linear evolution of the angle variable to evolve the system forward in time.
+Daigavane et al.[^1] introduce Action-Angle networks, an architecture that takes advantage of the linear evolution of the angle variable for [[Liouville-Arnold theorem]] to evolve the system forward in time.

 The paper adopts an autoencoder-type architecture:
 - **Encode** step: they use a GSympNet[^2] network to do the canonical transformation from $(q(t), p(t))$ to $(I(t), \theta (t))$,